codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 ### Query Builder

-In addition to the above operations, SugarORM also comes with a query building interface.
+In addition to the above operations, Sugar ORM also comes with a query building interface.
 Using it allows you to separate the query step from the execution step.
 In this way, you can save a query and execute it multiple times, where each execution is done against the current database state.

 ##### Conditions